CCCiteCanon

 Citation verification and attorney review are separate steps.

 A lawyer-facing AI workflow should make its sources visible.
 The tool retrieves source material, drafts a narrow answer, parses every citation, verifies source routes, and exposes caveats.
-The attorney then reviews the sources and applies judgment to the client matter.
+ABA Formal Opinion 512 and Model Rule 1.1 keep the obligation on the attorney: understand the tool's limits, verify output, and preserve professional judgment.
+Date retrieved: 2026-05-28.

 • Retrieve source authority before synthesis.